 virtual_mailbox_domains = stuffandstuff.com, mystuff.org

-Enter virtual_mailbox_maps.
+virtual_mailbox_maps.
 What you are mapping are email accounts to local file paths, i.e. where the email for that particular account should be stored.
-Like aliases before we need to put these settings into it’s own file.
+This setting does not detail the mappings; it just tells postfix where (in a database, a text file, a service, …) it can find them.
+Like aliases before we simply put these settings into it’s own text file.

 virtual_mailbox_maps = hash:/etc/postfix/virtual_mailbox_maps